ton-community/ton-docs/docs/develop/tact/smart-contracts/tact-wallet.md

 The way, some applications in production uses is public API.
 It is acceptable solution for services that not requires operative updating data and just need sometimes send messages.
 Demo script for this process needs to fill with your wallet 24 words of wallet in testnet, you also can use your wallet from previous step.
-So, this wallet will called "deployment wallet" and will be use in similar to wallet application way.
+So, this wallet will call _deployment wallet_ and will be use in similar to wallet application way.

 ![Tact API deploy](/img/docs/smart-contract/tact-deployment-2.png?raw=true)